Written by Ion Saliu on November 18, 2005; last update December 1, 2005.

 $270 - $180 - $60 - $20 = $10.

-You can still lose another step and double-up within the table maximum bet.
+You can still lose another step and double-up within the roulette table maximum bet.
 Losing that many steps in this manner is so extremely rare, that it may take to play the roulette for many, many thousands of spins in a row.

 We can wait for three single W groups and bet directly $10 or $20 at the very next W after an L.